-Scenes using a stationary motor vehicle (Picture Car), that is not running or being operated, are permitted; however, the vehicle and activity are not covered under the program's general liability or auto insurance policies.
-The vehicle must be insured by the owner.
+Scenes using a stationary Picture Car, that is not running or being operated, are permitted; however, the vehicle and activity are not covered under the program's general liability or UCF auto insurance policies.
+NSCM, UCF, and the UCF Board of Trustees are not liable for any damaged to the vehicle caused by the student production.
+The vehicle must be properly insured by the owner.
+The primary student responsible for the production is liable for any damaged caused to the vehicle during the production.

-This includes using a "Poor Man's Process" on the stage or in the field.
+This includes using a "Poor Man's Process" on the stage or on location.